oracle-livelabs/apex/employee-onboarding/7-archived-tasks/archived-tasks.md

-# Create Pages in the Application
+# Archiving Tasks and Workflows in Oracle APEX

 ## Introduction

-In this hands-on lab, you will create a page for collecting new appointment requests.
-You will create pages for managing doctor appointments, incorporating workflows, task lists, and feedback.
+In any workflow-based application, retaining historical records is crucial for auditing, compliance, and process tracking.
+Oracle APEX provides purgeable views for tasks and workflows, but without proper archiving, important data might be lost once purged.
+To address this, we can create SQL scripts, packages, and automations that safely archive tasks and workflows into dedicated tables.

+This lab guides you through building a complete archiving solution.
+You will create SQL scripts to define archive tables and PL/SQL packages, set up automations to execute the archiving process daily, and design a page to view archived tasks and workflows.

 ### Objectives

 In this lab, you will learn how to:

-- Create the New Appointments page
-- Create the Patient Tasks page
-- Create the Doctors Task page
-- Modify the Task Details page
-- Create the Feedback page and View appointment workflows page
+- Create a SQL Script to build archive tables and PL/SQL packages (TASKS_ARCHIVER and WORKFLOWS_ARCHIVER).

+- Set up Oracle APEX Automations that run daily to archive workflows and tasks.

+- Build an APEX page with interactive reports to view archived tasks, workflows, and their history.

+By the end of this lab, you’ll have an automated archiving system that keeps your workflow data safe and accessible for long-term reference.

-Estimated Time: 20 minutes
+Estimated Time: 15 minutes

 ### Prerequisites

 - All the previous Labs have been completed.

-## Task 1: Create the New Appointments Page
+## Task 1: Create a SQL Script Page

-Now that the Workflow is created, let us create the page that the hospital staff will use to create a new appointment.
+Now that the Workflow is created, let us create a SQL script that archives workflows

 1. Navigate to **SQL Workshop** > **SQL Scripts**.